LukasVolgger/LukasVolgger/README.md

 I'm a Frontend Developer from Austria and enthusiastic gamer.

-- :pushpin: I’m currently working on https://github.com/LukasVolgger/lukas-volgger-at
+- :fire: I’m currently working on https://github.com/LukasVolgger/ring-of-fire
-- :open_book: I’m currently learning JavaScript, TypeScript and Angular
+- :books: I’m currently learning JavaScript, TypeScript and Angular
 - :speech_balloon: You can speak to me in english, german and sarcasm
-- :white_heart: I love coding, gaming, nature and god
+- :heart: I love coding, gaming, nature and god

 <h2>:page_with_curl: Contact</h2>